 - perform a range of micropigmentation techniques used for reconstructive purposes.

 An important component of this course is clinical practice at our Dermal Clinic.
-You will gain hands-on experience using some of the most advanced, evidenced based technologies available to give you confidence and an industry edge.
-You will practice these under qualified supervision.
+You will gain hands-on experience using some of the most advanced, evidenced-based technologies available – to give you confidence and an industry edge.
+You will practise these under qualified supervision.

 This course requires students to complete one unit:

 Course structure and units

 - Unit code

 The use of pigments in the skin has a long history of being used for decoration and symbolism.
 In more recent times cosmetic tattooing has become a more popular form permanent make up application.
 This has extended to micropigmentation now being used as a way of decreasing the appearance of scars and other post-operative work.

 The Micropigmentation and Cosmetic Tattooing for Professionals is a short course suitable for qualified dermal therapists with relevant education in the Dermal Therapies or Beauty Therapy disciplines, including graduates of the Victoria University Bachelor of Dermal Sciences degree, aswell as nursing and medical professionals.This course will give students the underpinning knowledge and practical skills to perform a range of cosmetic and reconstructive micropigmentation procedures.
 Topics will include infection control in skin penetration techniques, indications and contraindications for micropigmentation procedures, complications and the management of adverse events that arise from micropigmentation procedures, as well as the implications of using pigments in skin penetration for wound repair.

 Meeting the minimum admission requirements does not guarantee you entry into this course.
 Some courses receive more applications than the number of places available.
 In this situation we will also assess your education, work and other relevant experience.

 Find out more about how to apply for our courses, and our commitment to admissions transparency.